Quick

 To watch a demo of eepitch-maxima, click on the third thumbnail.

-Index of the video (elisp here, full subtitles here):
+Index of the video (elisp here, full subtitles below, or in in this other page):

 0:00